 The management plan's detail should reflect the forest and habitat complexity of the property as well as the management intensity planned for the property.
 The Standards do not require a prescribed management plan information structure or hierarchy.
 The plan preparer has considerable latitude in developing the management plan, or its composition of parts, at a level of complexity that reflects the landowner's objectives and provides for an accurate method of prescribing any planned treatments or activities on the property.
-A more formal or structured system is appropriate for larger collections of properties, whether under one ownership or part of an independently managed group (IMG) structure.
+A more formal or structured system is appropriate for larger collections of properties, whether under one ownership or part of a group organization.
 A group manager should have a system in place to allow timely retrieval and editing of management plans under his/her authority and responsibility.
-Handwritten notes to the plan are acceptable as indications of updates to the plan for individual properties.

 The nature of adaptive management requires that the landowner or his/her designated representative not be bound to follow the management plan prescriptions when circumstances influencing the property and its management have changed or when the landowner's objectives change.
 Examples of such changes include changes in family circumstances, the sale or acquisition of lands included in the certificate and disturbance from storms, fires, pests or disease outbreaks.
 Forestry involves dealing with dynamic natural systems and some accommodations may be necessary for natural events such as fires, flooding or wind damage, as well as the landowners' personal circumstances.
-To respond to such events, management plans must be active and adaptive in nature, as indicated in Standard 1.1.1.
+To respond to such events, management plans must be active and adaptive in nature, as stated in Indicator 1.1.1.
 While the management plan is not expected to address all possible facets of state-of-the-art forestry or habitat management, the plan is expected to avoid forestry or wildlife management practices that do not support sustainable forest management.
 For example, a plan that prescribes practices to maximize short-term income should not compromise long-term forest health or resilience.

-Management plans shall describe current forest conditions, landowner's objectives, management activities aimed at achieving landowner's objectives, document a feasible strategy for activity implementation and include a map accurately depicting significant forest-related resources.
+Management plans shall describe forest conditions at the time of plan development, landowner's current objectives, management activities aimed at achieving landowner's objectives, document a feasible strategy for activity implementation and include a map accurately depicting significant forest-related resources.

-The forest management plan shall demonstrate consideration of the following resource elements: forest health, soil, water, wood and fiber production, threatened and endangered species, special sites, invasive species and forests of recognized importance.
+The forest management plan shall demonstrate consideration of the following resource elements: forest health, soil, water, wood and fiber production, threatened or endangered species, special sites, invasive species and forests of recognized importance.
 Where present and relevant to the property, the plan shall describe management activities related to these resource elements.

-Where present, relevant to the property and consistent with landowner's objectives, the plan preparer should consider, describe and evaluate the following resource elements: fire, wetlands, desired species, recreation, forest aesthetics, biomass and carbon.
+Where present, relevant to the property and consistent with landowner's objectives, the plan preparer should consider, describe and evaluate the following resource elements: fire, wetlands, desired species, recreation, conversion, forest aesthetics, biomass and carbon.

-Current conditions may be described in general terms, including age, species and composition, or identified in accompanying maps and inventories.
-The depth of narrative and level of detail in current condition descriptions may vary widely with access to technical support, property attributes and the scale and intensity of management.
-Third-party assessors are encouraged to recognize a range of approaches in assessing current condition descriptions.
+Forest conditions at the time of plan development may be described in general terms, including age, species and composition, or identified in accompanying maps and inventories.
+The depth of narrative and level of detail in condition descriptions may vary widely with access to technical support, property attributes and the scale and intensity of management.
+Third-party assessors are encouraged to recognize a range of approaches in assessing forest condition descriptions.